 It is widely accepted that math is a gateway to success, described by researchers as the 'K-12 pipeline'.
 Access to this gateway is extremely limited for racialized students.
-Minds on Math wish to break the cycle of the disenfranchised.
-We are dedicated to meeting the needs, and increasing the academic achievement of each student.
-We aspire to close identified achievement gaps, enhance confidence, increase cultural awareness, and mathematical relevance.
-We aim to address the overall wellbeing of our future community leaders.
+Minds on Math wishes to create equitable systems.
+We are dedicated to meeting the needs, and increasing the well-being and success of each student.
+We aspire to enhance confidence, increase cultural awareness, and promote mastery-based learning.
+Students are encouraged to take agency over their learning.
+We aim to address the overall well-being of our future community leaders.

-While providing needed academic enrichment, Our seminars and events also promote cultural and social awareness.
-We work to combat disengagement and juvenile delinquency, in addition to promoting self-confidence, life skills, and a growth mindset in impoverished, and underprivileged youth in this supervised setting.
+While providing learning opportunities, our seminars and events also promote cultural and social awareness.
+We work to combat disengagement and juvenile delinquency, in addition to promoting self-confidence, life skills, and a growth mindset in all youth in a supervised virtual setting.

 We also provide a crucial opportunity for educators to delve deeper into the lives of their students.
 Understanding students' backgrounds, cultures, circumstances, and barriers will help to reduce teacher bias and poor assumptions and also promote student achievement and success.